Error handling

 Severity codes

-Severity codes let your user know what error occurred and the action required to fix it.
-We support two types of severity codes:
+Severity codes help users understand the type of error and the steps needed to resolve it.
+We support two severity levels:

 When to use severity codes